ntaraujo/kivy-easier/README.md

 ```
 Now, when you open the distro, will be logged in as a non-root user.

+Tip: shift + right click in the File Explorer show the option "Open PowerShell window here"

 ## 📝How-to-Use

 **[For details, please refer to the wiki](https://github.com/ntaraujo/kivy-easier/wiki/Using)**